-After spending 2 fruitless months searching for the site, Boswell left for England, promising, as Leakey understood it, not to publish anything.
+After spending two fruitless months searching for the site, Boswell left for England.
+Leakey recounts him promising not to publish anything.
 He never kept his promise.
-He immediately published an article in the Nature International Journal of Science on March 9, 1935, casting doubts on the dating of the finding and questioning Leakey’s competence.
+The sensational article ran in the Nature International Journal of Science on March 9, 1935.
+It cast doubt on the dating of the finding and questioned Leakey’s competence.
 The Kanam controversy had begun.

-Sir Arthur Keith (5 February 1866 – 7 January 1955), a Scottish anatomist and anthropologist, later seemed to agree with Leakey’s initial australopithecine classification.
-Since then more fossils dating back between 1 and 6 million years have been found at Kanam and most are Neanderthaloid which is associated with the more modern man than with Australopithecus.
+Sir Arthur Keith (5 February 1866 – 7 January 1955), later seemed to agree with Leakey.
+The Scottish anatomist and anthropologist agreed with the initial australopithecine classification.
+Since then scientists have found more fossils at Kanam dating back between 1 and 6 million years.
+Most are Neanderthaloid which is associated with the more modern man than with Australopithecus.

 Leakey’s discovery at Kanam is still as controversial today as it was in the 30s.
-How could a single archaeological expedition be plagued by so many misfortunes?
+How could a single archaeological expedition have so many misfortunes?
 Boswell, in his article, insisted the localities of the finding were not marked on the ground nor the sites recorded on a map.
 Whatever happened at Kanam lies hidden in its bosom waiting to be rediscovered one day!